-- Press once to lock the car and arm the alarm. - Press and hold to close all of the windows as well as the panoramic roof.
+- Press once to lock the car and arm the alarm. - Press and hold to close all of the windows.

 Unlocking button

 The unlocking button can be used in the following ways:

 - Press once to unlock the car and disarm the alarm. - Press and hold to open all of the windows.